fluencelabs/nox/docs/src/backend/app_conventions.md

-# Fluence backend conventions
+# Backend app conventions

 ## App lifecycle

 The Fluence network backend infrastructure is based on Scala and Rust.
-Each computation unit node in the network has a `VM wrapper` written on Scala that interacts with a backend `App` written on Wasm and published to the network by developers.
+Each computation node in the network has a `VM wrapper` written on Scala that interacts with a backend `app` written on Wasm and published to the network by developers.
 To be able to run supplied Wasm code [Asmble](https://github.com/fluencelabs/asmble) is used.
-It compiles supplied Wasm cdoe to a JVM class that then loaded by `VM wrapper`.
-All other interactions between `App` and `VM wrapper` occurs in `VM wrapper` process address space without any inter-process communications.
+It compiles supplied Wasm code to a JVM class that then loaded by `VM wrapper`.
+All other interactions between `app` and `VM wrapper` occurs in `VM wrapper` process address space without any inter-process communications.

 A `main` module is invoked by `VM wrapper` according to the following scheme: